 The Breeders' Association Act (ZVO) serves to promote horse breeding by co-ordination of the breeding work of recognised breed associations that are members of the FN.
 There are the requirements for the design of breeding programs, for the subdivision and guiding the stud books, for the issue of horse passports including pedigree certificates and for safeguarding the identity of all registered in the herd books of horses.

 The breeding associations incorporate the provisions of the ZVO in accordance with the Statute of the FN in their own statutes and regulations stud book.

 The ZVO are also responsible for the conducting of performance tests, breed surveys, genetic evaluation and pedigree registers and breeding programs of different breeds.
 In addition, information on EU regulations and national laws and regulations.

 Elite Award status

 The German Riding Pony stallion Golden West NRW is the only GRP stallion outside of Europe who has been awarded the NRW (Elite) title.
-He has 21 licensed sons and 5 State Premium daughters.
-His daughter Golden Mylight was Bundeschampionate Gold Medal winner in 2018 as a 3 yo.
+He has 21 licensed sons and 11 Verband/State Premium daughters and multiple Gold Medal Bundeschampionate progeny.

 The German Riding Pony stallion Kennedy WE has the Elite title with Weser Ems.
-He has 7 licensed sons and 8 State Premium daughters.
-His son Keerlke competed at the 2014 European Pony Championships.
+He has 8 licensed sons and 8 State Premium daughters and several progeny represented at the European Pony Championships.

 The Dutch Riding Pony stallion Triple Trees Prince Perfect has the Elite title with the Danish Sports Pony Stud Book.
-He has 5 licensed sons in Europe.
-His Premium licensed son Steendieks Prince of Glory competed at the 2014 & 2017 FEI European Pony Championships and his daughter, Goldfever Hella Bella competed at the Europeans in 2018.
+He has 5 licensed sons in Europe and several progeny represented at the European Pony Championships.